yoo2001818/kkiro.kr/README.md

 RSS / Atom genrator changes the metadata into RSS / Atom XML file.
 Since React can't do XML rendering, I've used [pug](https://pugjs.org/) template engine to render them.

+# License
+The code itself is under MIT license, however, blog posts and media files doesn't have license (All rights reserved).